AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 ## Guardrails & limitations {#fac-guardrails}

-* The use of audiences and attributes from Federated Audience Composition is currently unavailable with Healthcare Shield and Privacy and Security Shield.
+* The use of Federated Audience Composition is currently unavailable with Healthcare Shield and Privacy and Security Shield.

 <!--
 * Federated Audience Composition is compatible with Privacy & Security Shield and can be used in all verticals except for healthcare industries.
 Currently, Federated Audience Composition cannot be licensed to customers looking to ingest health data.
 [Learn more](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}-->